sudarshan2401/tp/docs/UserGuide.md

 ### Structure of This User Guide

 We understand that reading a new user guide can be overwhelming.
-That is why this user guide is structured to let you find what you need fast and easily.
+That is why our user guide is structured to help you quickly and easily find the information you need.
 You can refer to the [Table of Contents](#table-of-contents) to jump to various sections of this user guide.

 In the following [subsection](#reading-this-user-guide), you can find several tips that could be beneficial when reading this guide.
 The [next section](#features) documents the _main features_ that EduTrack offers and provides you with instructions on how to use them!